All You Need to Know About Alloy Wheels

 • They increase brake clearance, which gives drivers greater control over deceleration.

-• They are very durable due to the alliance of
+• They are very durable due to the alliance of aluminium with other metals.

 • The dispersal of heat reduces the likelihood of the wheels cracking or bending, as well as allowing for more efficient braking.

 • They allow air to flow freely around all of the tyre, which helps to cool the brakes.

 • They increase the value of your vehicle for all of the above reasons.